manya014/Shop-Mania/README.md

-# TheShopMania 🛍️
+# Shop-Mania 🛍️

-**TheShopMania** is a full-fledged e-commerce platform built using modern web technologies, aiming to deliver a seamless and intuitive online shopping experience.
+**Shop-Mania** is a full-fledged e-commerce platform built using modern web technologies, aiming to deliver a seamless and intuitive online shopping experience.
 The application allows users to browse products, manage wishlists, authenticate securely, and enjoy a responsive UI design across devices.

 ---